Basketball winning streaks

 This is a list of notable winning streaks in basketball.

+Oklahoma City University Men’s Basketball (NAIA) has the longest win streak in men’s college basketball in the past 50 years.
+The 1990-91 and 1991-92 OCU Chiefs won 56 straight games en route to consecutive NAIA National Championships.
+The 1991 Championship team had a record of 35-3 while the 1992 team had a perfect 38-0 record winning back to back national titles.

+The NBA record is listed below, and for further information see List of NBA longest winning streaks.

 Early competitions

 Edmonton Grads

 The Grads were a semi-professional women's basketball team from Canada from 1915 to 1940.
 They had a lifetime winning percentage of 95% and had several winning streaks of dozens of games each including every game they played at the 1924 Paris Olympics (where basketball was a demonstration sport).

 FIBA

 The United States men's national basketball team had a 58-game winning streak from the 1992 Olympic Games to the 2002 FIBA World Championship.

 NCAA streaks

 On January 19, 1974, the UCLA Bruins lost a basketball game to the Notre Dame Fighting Irish, 71–70.
 It ended a streak of 88 consecutive victories, which coincidentally began after losing to Notre Dame exactly three years earlier on January 19, 1971.
 The streak encompassed 88 games, an NCAA division I basketball record eclipsing the 60 game streak of San Francisco in 1956.
 The streak is still an active Division I men's basketball streak, but the Division I basketball streak was matched when the University of Connecticut women's basketball team won a game against Ohio State on December 19, 2010, and the old record was eclipsed when the team won their 89th consecutive victory against Florida State on December 21, 2010.
 UConn's streak ended at 90 games, after losing to Stanford, who was the last team to beat UConn before the start of the streak.
 That was the longest winning streak in Division I College Basketball history for seven years, until UConn surpassed it after they won their 91st straight game.
 UConn's 2nd winning streak ended at 111 straight after losing to Mississippi State on March 31, 2017, in the semi-finals of the NCAA tournament 66–64 in overtime.